This page is designed to answer the following questions:

 If you have already achieved qualifications in Maths and English, such as GCSE or Functional Skills, you should already be at the level required.

 Your manager should be able to advise you about areas that you could improve.
 This could be part of regular formal supervision or informally.
 For example, your manager may not be able to read your hand-written notes and suggest training or other learning activities that could make your handwriting more legible.

 Your organisation may offer worksheets, test papers or internal training or may be able to signpost you to an external training partner that supplies these services.

 You could also source training and assessment for yourself.

-There are also many websites that offer a free assessment for functional skills online.
-This is something I also hope to be able to offer here on this website in the future, however, in the meantime, the following resources may be useful:
+Many websites offer a free assessment for functional skills online.
+This is something I also hope to be able to offer here on this website in the future; however, in the meantime, the following resources may be useful: